 Key milestones

-• June 2022: SCO International Charter ratified by all members under coordination of the UN Office for Outer Space Affairs (UNOOSA)
+- September 1, 2022: Entry into force of the International SCO Charter, developed by all members under the coordination of the United Nations Office for Outer Space Affairs (UNOOSA)

-• October 2019: First Steering Committee Meeting in Washington D.C. on sidelines of 70th International Astronautical Congress (IAC)
+- October 2019: First Steering Committee Meeting held on the sidelines of the 70th International Astronautical Congress (IAC) in Washington, D.C.
+(USA)

-• June 2019: Space for Climate Observatory officially launched by CNES on 17 June
+- June 17, 2019: Space for Climate Observatory officially launched by CNES at the Paris Air Show (Le Bourget)

-• December 2017: Inception of SCO at the One Planet Summit on the initiative of France and CNES, on 11 December
+- December 11, 2017: Inception of SCO at the One Planet Summit on the initiative of France and CNES

 Project in brief